teamradish/TRTwitchPlaysBot/README.md

 [![AGPL](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.en.html)

 TRBot is free software; you are free to run, study, modify, and redistribute it.
-Specifically, you can modify and/or redistribute TRBot under the terms of the GNU Affero General Public License v3.0 or (at your option) any later version.
+Specifically, you can modify and/or redistribute TRBot under the terms of the GNU Affero General Public License v3.0.

 In simple terms, if you give someone a copy of TRBot or deploy TRBot to an online service, you must provide a way to obtain the license and source code for that version of TRBot upon request.
 This includes modified versions of TRBot.